phylodojo/phylodojo.github.io/README.md

 Day 2: Alignment & Alignment Uncertainty
 Day 3: Model Testing & Maximum Likelihood Data Analysis Day 4: Bayesian Data Analysis, Partitioned Data
-Day 5: Introduction to R for Phylogenetics, Assistance with data analysis and interpretation.
+Day 5: Introduction to R for Phylogenetics, Individual Consultation
 ```
 I will post a more detailed schedule close to the start of the workshop.